-This 298km Cabot Trail winds through Cape Breton Highlands National Park, going alongside the Atlantic ocean through the highlands.
+The Cabot Trail winds through Cape Breton Highlands National Park, going alongside the Atlantic Ocean through the highlands.
 From campgrounds to glamping domes to high-end golf resorts, here are the best Cabot Trail accommodations.

 Places to Stay in Cheticamp

 There are also many activities to do in Cheticamp itself.
-You can join a whale-watching expedition or take a helicopter flight over the park.
+For example, you can join a whale-watching expedition or take a helicopter flight over the park.
 This was one of the main highlights of my time in Cape Breton!

 Places to Stay in Cape Breton Highlands National Park

 The campsites have various levels of service.
-The biggest campsites are Cheticamp, Broad Cove, and Ingonish Beach, which offer showers and flush toilets.
+The largest ones are in Cheticamp, Broad Cove, and Ingonish Beach, which offer showers and flush toilets.

-These campsites also have oTENTiks, which is a great option if you want a bit more comfort while still being in the wild.
+These campsites also offer oTENTiks, a great option if you want a bit more comfort while still being in the wild.
 The tents are already set up with beds inside, so you don’t have to worry about bringing your own camping gear.
-Unfortunately, the oTENTiks aren’t being rented this year due to COVID, but they will hopefully be back next year!

 Corney Brook and Macintosh Campsite offer flush toilets but no showers, and Fishing Cove is a backcountry camping site.
 It’s a 6km one-way hike down to the campsite, which is by a beach.

-If you want to stay inside the park but not camp, another option is to book a Pleasant Bay hotel.
-It’s a small fishing community near many of the best hiking trails in the park (including the Skyline hike).
-It’s also where many of the whale watching tours depart from.
+If you want to stay inside the park but not camp, a good option is to book a hotel in Pleasant Bay.
+It’s a small fishing community near many of the best hiking trails in the park (including the Skyline trail).
+It’s also where many whale watching tours depart from.